UV Express: Public transport model

+A UV Express terminal (see white vans in left foreground) parked at TriNoma.

 UV Express follows the franchisee model and has more than 120 services in the Philippines including the National Capital region.
 The country's Land Transportation Franchising and Regulatory Board serves as the owner of the franchise.

-UV Express vans and compact MPVs are air conditioned, usually seat 10–18 passengers (sometimes there are rare vans that seat about 25) and charge per kilometer (as of 2020).
+UV Express vans and compact MPVs are air conditioned, usually seat 10–18 passengers (sometimes there are rare vans that seat about 25).
+As of 2024, traditional UV Express charge per kilometer while modern UV Express charge per kilometer and are subject to a 20 percent discount for students, the elderly, and persons with disability.
 In Metro Manila, they have their own passenger terminals, mostly stops at central business districts.

 As part of the government’s Public Utility Vehicle Modernization Program, most of the UV Express fleets have consolidated to become a member or to form a Transport Cooperative in which they are regulated by the Office of Transportation Cooperatives, LTFRB, and Cooperative Development Authority.

 Fleet

 List of fleets that are used as traditional UV Express vehicles: